s2k/limit_detectors/README.md

     [4] pry(main)> a.at_most(1){|e| e.even?}
     => false # In fact there are two even numbers in the array

+Please note the current version of 0.0.something, which means the future releases may not be compatible with the current version.

 ## Contributing

 1. Fork it ( https://github.com/[my-github-username]/limit_detectors/fork )